makrai/notes/gu2312-mamba-lin-time-seq.md

     through variable (input-dependent) discretization of ∆
     (Funahashi and Nakamura 1993; Gu, Dao+ 2020; Tallec and Ollivier 2018)
 * We also eschew the term “gating” in favor of selection
-  * gating is overloaded use of former.
-More narrowly,
+  * gating is overloaded
   * we use selection to refer to the mechanistic action of a model to select or ignore inputs and facilitate data interaction along the sequence length (Section 3.1)
   * other examples may include
     * Beyond selective SSMs and gated RNNs,
     * input-dependent convolutions (Kosma, Nikolentzos, and Vazirgiannis 2023;